NoroffFEU/programming-foundations-ca-mar-ols/README.md

 And the properties are as follows:

-- colour (String), colour of the insect hotel: set to light wood
+- colour (String), colour of the insect hotel
 - numberOfCompartments (Number), number of compartments the hotel contains
-- minCelciusForInsectsToThrive (Number), the lowest celcius the insects need to live/thrive
+- minCelsiusForInsectsToThrive (Number), the lowest celsius the insects need to live/thrive
 - currentlyOccupied (Boolean), describes whether the hotel is currently in use
 - materialsUsed (Array), lists the materials used to make the insect hotel
 - location (Nested object), describes the location of the insect hotel